 What is MAP?

-Our Medical Accompaniment Program (MAP) is an opportunity for community members to be trained as volunteer advocates and provide immediate crisis intervention to survivors of sexual assault in Nashville during the evidence collection process.
+Our Medical Accompaniment Program (MAP) is an opportunity for community members to be trained as volunteer advocates and provide immediate crisis intervention and support to survivors of sexual assault in Nashville during the evidence collection exam process and/or reporting to police.
 All volunteers are required to attend a thirty-hour orientation and commit to three six-hour shifts a month.
-Both the orientation and shifts are made to suit all individuals’ schedules.
-The orientation is spread out over the course of two weeks including four weeknights and two Saturdays while shifts are available 24/7.
+The orientation is alternately based during the evening of weekdays over two weeks or over two weekends and alternates to be able to accommodate people with different schedules.

 Who can volunteer?

-Although a significant amount of our volunteers are students seeking a meaningful experience while gaining service hours for their organization or degree program, we welcome volunteers from all walks of life!
+Although some of our volunteers are students seeking a meaningful experience while gaining service hours for their organization or degree program, we welcome volunteers from all walks of life and all types of experience, who are 18 years or older.

 How do I apply?